 Invoices will always show all amounts in the invoicer (account) currency.
-Since exchange rates can and will change from time to time, the system will maintain a history of what exchange rate was used when billing and invoicing the customer.
+Since exchange rates can and will change from time to time, the system will maintain a history of the exchange rate that was used when billing and invoicing the customer.

 The currency on an account cannot be changed once a transaction has been applied to it.
 All reporting will be done in the currency of the owner.
 If the account currency is different from the owner currencies, exchange rate conversions will be performed to report on charges related to that account.
 The admin will select the rate to use for reporting purposes.